chillibits/particulate-matter-app/README.md

 Download now on [Google Play](https://play.google.com/store/apps/details?id=com.mrgames13.jimdo.feinstaubapp)!

+**!!!Attention!!! - The development is done in the beta respectively the dev branch.
+Please only open prs against this branches**

 ## Features
 -   Map of the world with all registered sensors in our network
 -   Favorize sensors and save them in the category 'My favorites'